Kids' Climate Case 'Reluctantly' Dismissed By Appeals Court

 Philip Gregory, who served as co-counsel for the plaintiffs, strongly disagreed with the 2-1 ruling, saying in an interview with NPR that they would seek an "en banc petition," which would put the issue before the full 9th Circuit for review.

-Gregory, who spoke to some of the young plaintiffs following the decisions, says they were hopeful that their pending petition will be considered, "because as we all know, this Congress and this President will do nothing to ameliorate the climate crisis."
+Gregory, who spoke to some of the young plaintiffs following the decisions, says they were hopeful that their pending petition will be considered, "because as we all know, this Congress and this president will do nothing to ameliorate the climate crisis."

 Both the Trump and Obama administrations opposed the lawsuit.
 All three of the judges involved in Friday's ruling were appointed under Obama.